pictures where there was a lot of fighting, but no stabbing

 like that.
 It's uncalled for.'
 I walked out on him."
 "The same thing with

-sex," Abie wheezes, maybe
+sex," Abie

 recalling how Al and Bugsy got all the girls.
 Mike only laughs at the